greggman/check-all-the-errors/README.md

 to specify which pages you want to check and specify per page options for errors or warnings to ignore, different timeouts, etc...

-As it is now you just give it a base path and a sub path.
+As it is now you just give it a base path and an optional sub path.
 Example

 ```
 check-all-the-errors /Users/me/myproject foobar